Basil Parmesan Puffs

 - 1 cup grated Parmesan cheese

-- In a large saucepan, bring the water, butter and salt to a boil.
+- Preheat oven to 400°.
+In a large saucepan, bring water, butter and salt to a boil.
 Add flour all at once and stir until a smooth ball forms.
-Remove from the heat; let stand for 5 minutes.
+Remove from heat; let stand 5 minutes.
 Add eggs, one at a time, beating well after each addition.
 Continue beating until mixture is smooth and shiny.
 Stir in basil and cheese.

 - Drop by rounded tablespoonfuls 1 in. apart onto greased baking sheets.
-Bake at 400° for 18-20 minutes or until golden brown.
+Bake 18-20 minutes or until golden brown.
 Remove to wire racks.
 Serve warm.
-Yield: about 2 dozen.

 Loved these!
 I used dried basil, just a couple of teaspoons and cheddar cheese instead!